maKKi606/maKKi606.github.io/index.md

     teaser: "/assets/images/2024.11.05-Astolfo bunny fit.png"
 ---

-Greetings, fellow Internet traveler!
+Greetings, virtual traveler!
 Welcome to my little corner!
 Here you can find my latest projects, artworks, works in progress and more!

-While you're here, feel free to explore and take a look at my work in the sections below:
+Feel free to explore and take a look at my work in the sections below:

 - [Portfolio](/portfolio)
 - [Blog](/posts)